Biden, Putin said to agree in principle to Ukraine summit - NewsBreak

 The White House earlier said Biden was canceling a trip to Delaware and remaining in Washington following a two-hour meeting of his National Security Council.
 Biden instead spoke by phone with Macron, the White House said.

-Meanwhile, the Belarusian defense ministry announced Russia will extend military drills in Belarus that were due to end Sunday, adding to mounting tensions as satellite images appeared to show new deployments of Russian armor and troops close to Ukraine.Blinken: Russia ‘on the brink’ of invading Ukraine
+Meanwhile, the Belarusian defense ministry announced Russia will extend military drills in Belarus that were due to end Sunday, adding to mounting tensions as satellite images appeared to show new deployments of Russian armor and troops close to Ukraine.Ukraine-Russia crisis: What to know as NATO eyes Russia move

 Russia’s move to prolong its Belarus exercises has rattled nerves that have been frayed for weeks over Russia’s accumulation of soldiers along the Ukrainian border.
 Blinken said the move only made him more worried that Russia was on the brink of invading.
 Moscow has repeatedly denied such plans.